-Fund Summary 1 Investment Objective(s), Strategies, Risks a Portfolio Holdings 5 Fund Management The Adviser(s) Adviser Compensation Portfolio Managers 9 9 10 10 Other Information Purchase and Redemption of Shares Excessive Short-Term Trading Activity Disclosure Pricing of Shares Taxes Dividends and Distributions Share Classes Distribution Plan Payments to Insurance Companies 10 10 10 11 12 12 12 12 Financial Highlights 14 Hypothetical Investment and Expense Information 15 Obtaining Additional Information Back Cover however, you may allocate your variable product values to a separate account of the insurance company that invests in shares of the Fund.
+Fund Summary 1

+Investment Objective(s), Strategies, Risks Portfolio Holdings s and 5

+Fund Management 11

+The Adviser(s) 11

+Adviser Compensation 11

+Portfolio Managers 11

+Other Information 11

+Purchase and Redemption of Shares 11

+Excessive Short-Term Trading Activity Disclosure 12

+Pricing of Shares 12

+Taxes 13

+Dividends and Distributions 13

+Share Classes 13

+Distribution Plan 13

+Payments to Insurance Companies 14

+Financial Highlights 15

+Hypothetical Investment and Expense

+Information 16

+Obtaining Additional Information Back Cover

 Shares of the Fund are used as investment vehicles for variable annuity contracts and variable life insurance policies (variable products) issued by certain insurance companies, and funds of funds.
 You cannot purchase shares of the Fund directly.
-As an owner of a variable product (variable product owner) that offers the Fund as an investment option,
+As an owner of a variable product (variable product owner) that offers the Fund as an investment option, however, you may allocate your variable product values to a separate account of the insurance company that invests in shares of the Fund.